 The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and July 2015.
 The G1X Mark III is a fixed lens compact, while the GX8 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (G1X Mark III) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an APS-C (G1X Mark III) and a Four Thirds (GX8) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 The physical size and weight of the Canon G1 X Mark III and the Panasonic GX8 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (16 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.